AdinaBechhofer/Project_bow_tie/README.md

 u: Vector.
 Must be precomputed.

-### Other misc. code

-#### linearization

-This function returns the linearized coefficients of the system [A, B] for linearization about input state x0 AND bias point u0; or just linearization about the input state x0.

-Usage: To linearize only about x0, 'linearization(f,x0,p,u,b,t,'onlyx0')'.
-The t is neccessary To linearize about both x0 and u0, 'linearization(f,x0,p,u,b,t)' or 'linearization(f,x0,p,u,b)'.
-The t is optional.

-Usage:

-#### linearize_in_x

 #### FiniteDifferenceJacobian_t
 This function computes the finite difference Jacobian of the handle function given to it